Eben60/LabVIEW0.jl/docs/src/example_descriptions.md

 ## 06a-arrays.vi
 * Let Julia solve a system of linear equations and invert a matrix.
 For this purpose send and receive a 2D and a 1D array.
 * Demonstrate flattening and unflattening of numeric arrays to/from a binary format.
+JSON-encoded data are sent and received here, too.
 * [Wiring diagram](./LV-Screenshots/06a-arrays/diagramm.png)
 * [Front panel](./LV-Screenshots/06a-arrays/FP.png)
 * Accompanying [Julia script](../../src/LabVIEW/LV2Julia_examples/jl-scripts/06-arrays.jl)